Your business development process dictates your sales performance and your ultimate sales success

 Sure, of course, you get to select which 50% to ditch, but to do that you’d need to have absolute clarity on your Perfect Prospect Profile, specifically in order to use the go/no go criteria…

-So now your sales pipeline is half the size it was, maybe smaller, but these are all people, businesses, decision makers you’d LOVE to work with.
+So now your sales pipeline is half the size it was, maybe smaller, but instead of any old Tom, Diane or Harriet, these are all people, businesses, decision makers you’d LOVE to work with.

 Sales opportunities that would allow you to do your best work, and get paid well for doing it…